iZettle/sdk-ios/README.md

 - Refund card payments.
 - Receive information about a payment.
 - Login/logout of Zettle accounts and simple switching between multiple accounts.
 - Settings screen.
-From this a user can handle card readers and activate payment methods.
-The user can also access help and support.
+From this a user can handle card readers and access help and support.

 ## Limitations